Mellanox/mlx_steering_dump/hws/README.md

  - Python3
  - Scapy
  - Cython
- - Pyverbs (Install RDMA-CORE after Cython)
+ - Pyverbs (Install RDMA-CORE after Cython, planned to be removed in August release)
  - MFT (Version 4.21 or higher)